Posted by Author Johnathan Nowakowski on May 01, 2017

 Among the 241 Republicans elected in 2016, just five, or 2.1%, won their races by less than five percent, and just 15, or 6.22%, won their races by less than ten points.
 Among Republicans in contested elections, 2.4% of GOP candidates, five out of 210, won by less than five points, while 7.1% of Republican victors, 15 of 210, won by less than ten percent.

 Democratic congressional victories were just barely more competitive.
 Of the 194 Democrats elected to the 115th Congress, just 11, or 5.7%, won by less than five points, and only 18 Democrats, or 9.3%, won by less than ten points.
 In contested races, 159 Democrats emerged victorious.
-In those contested races.
-Under seven percent of Democratic candidates, 11 of 159, won by less than five points, and just over ten percent of Democratic candidates, 17 of 159, won by less than ten points.
+In those contested races, under seven percent of Democratic candidates, 11 of 159, won by less than five points, and just over ten percent of Democratic candidates, 17 of 159, won by less than ten points.

 In 2016, Republicans had an unfair structural advantage in terms of seats gained versus vote share.
 Nationally, Republican congressional candidates narrowly defeated Democratic congressional candidates by just over one point, 49.1% to 48%.
-Republicans won the two-party vote by just over one point, 50.55% to 49.45%.
+Republicans also won the two-party vote by just over one point, 50.55% to 49.45%.
 Yet, Republicans won over 55% of U.S. House seats.
 Under a purely proportional system, Republicans would have won just 220 seats, to the Democrats 215 seats.
 Still, the four and one-half point gap between seats won and votes won is small compared to certain state results.

 Among states with at least five congressional districts, the average net difference between seats won and votes won was 14.3%.
 Of states with at least five congressional districts, the most egregious misallocation was Connecticut.
 Despite Republican candidates receiving over 37% of the congressional two-party vote statewide, Republicans won zero seats.
-Maryland was the second worse with Democrats receiving just over 60% of the statewide congressional vote, yet winning seven out of eight seats.
+Maryland was the second worst Democratic state, with Democrats receiving just over 60% of the statewide congressional vote, yet winning seven out of eight seats.
 In Maryland, the net difference between Democratic seats won(87.5%) and vote(60.4%) was over 27%.

 Among Republican states, Oklahoma had the most unequal allocation.
 Democratic candidates received just over 28% of the vote and won zero seats.
 Moreover, the GOP gerrymander in North Carolina paid dividends as Republican congressional candidates won ten of the Tar Heel State’s thirteen congressional districts, which comes to just under 77% of seats, but only received 53.4% of the statewide congressional vote.
 On the other hand, the most equitable state was Arizona.
 In Arizona, Democrats won 42.6% of the statewide vote and carried four of Arizona’s nine congressional districts, or 44.4% of seats.